geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-14-A-look-into-authentication-Single-Sign-On.md

 **SSO examples**:
 - Users log into multiple enterprise applications using Azure AD as an OpenID provider.
 - A single authentication session with a social login provider grants access to third-party applications.

 ---

+**How it works**:
+1. **User request**: A user attempts to access a service provider (e.g., a web application).
+2. **Redirect to IdP**: The service provider redirects the user to the identity provider for authentication.
+3. **User authentication**: The identity provider authenticates the user using its internal mechanism (e.g., Kerberos, LDAP).
+4. **Assertion generation**: After successful authentication, the identity provider generates a **SAML assertion**, which is an XML-based document containing the user's identity and authorisation details.
+5. **Assertion transmission**: The SAML assertion is sent to the service provider via the user's browser (often using a POST or redirect binding).
+6. **Validation and access**: The service provider validates the SAML assertion against a trusted certificate.
+If valid, it establishes a session and grants the user access to the requested resource.

+**Key features**:
+- **Federated SSO**: SAML allows users to authenticate with one identity provider and gain access to multiple service providers without re-entering credentials.
+- **Security**: Assertions are signed and can be encrypted, ensuring the integrity and confidentiality of user data.
+- **Cross-domain compatibility**: SAML supports SSO across multiple organisations and domains, making it ideal for enterprise and SaaS applications.
+- **Broad adoption**: Many legacy and modern systems support SAML, ensuring compatibility with a wide range of applications.

+**Limitations**:
+- **Complex implementation**: Setting up SAML involves configuring certificates, metadata, and endpoints for both the identity provider and service provider.
+- **XML overhead**: SAML relies on XML, which can result in larger payloads compared to modern standards like OpenID Connect (which uses JSON).
+- **Browser-based restriction**: SAML is primarily designed for browser-based workflows and is less suitable for APIs or native mobile applications.
+- **Dependence on IdP**: If the identity provider is unavailable, users cannot access any service providers relying on that IdP.

+**SSO examples**:
+- **Enterprise SaaS integration**: Employees use SAML to log into services like Salesforce, Workday, or Google Workspace with their corporate credentials, managed by an identity provider like Azure AD or Okta.
+- **Federated identity in education**: Universities enable cross-institutional access to platforms via SAML-based federations like InCommon or Shibboleth.
+- **Cross-organisation resource sharing**: Two organisations establish a trust relationship via SAML, enabling employees to access shared resources with their existing credentials.

+---